What we VALUE

 Who Gives A Cluck is your Australian Hen Haven, a place where you can feel a part of an ever-growing hen loving community!

-Whether you are a backyard hen owner, a Mother Clucker (aka Hen Parent), a volunteer (we are all volunteers around this coop, no paid peeps!!) or a voyeur hen lover (that can’t keep hens at home but love ‘em just the same), we are so happy you have found us.
+Whether you are a backyard hen owner, a Mother Clucker (aka Hen Parent), a volunteer (we are all volunteers around this coop, no paid peeps!!), a Hen Hero or a voyeur hen lover (that can’t keep hens at home but love ‘em just the same), we are so happy you have found us.

 We meet the MOTHER CLUCKERS (approved hen parents) who provided a ten page document on why they should be allowed to adopt. . . yeah we’re joking; there’s a few questions and some photos to send us, along with your commitment to give your hens a forever home, egg or no egg.
+We have adoption days from Brisbane down to Coffs Harbour.
 We make sure they are on their way to their loving forever home where they can retire, lay an egg every second day or so (no pressure), scratch in the garden, catch a bug or two, eat your vege scraps, provide you great poo for your garden, improve your permaculture efforts and generally keep you entertained for hours if you let them.

-We offer FREE ADVICE/SUGGESTIONS ON HEN CARE.
-We practice what we preach by keeping the hens we didn’t think quite fit for adoption.
+We offer FREE ADVICE/SUGGESTIONS ON HEN CARE to all backyard hen carers, anywhere in Australia.
+We practice what we preach by keeping the hens we didn’t think were fit for adoption.
 This is their forever home up on the ridge of Upper Main Arm, Northern NSW.
-We practice our herbal and natural remedies as well as some procedures when our hens need help such as crop needling medicines or vitamins or EYP (Egg Yolk Periontitis) excess fluid removal by catheter.
+We practice our herbal and natural remedies as well as some procedures when our hens need help such as crop needling medicines or vitamins or ERC (Egg Related Coelomitis) excess fluid removal by catheter.
 We are in a good position to pass on our experiences and knowledge about how to care for your hens and we only recommend what we have tried.
 Happy Healthy Hens in every backyard!

 We ADVOCATE for all chooks in Australia.
 Chooks are roosters (or cockerels when they are young) or hens (pullets when they are young).
 We know we can improve our standards of how we treat our chooks.
 We want to inspire change for chook welfare and every family that make the decision to adopt some hens, make this possible.